D-z-V/IRCTC-nlpCaptcha-Solver/README.md

 ![MINST DATA](readme-assets/55.jpg)

 ## Building and Training the Model
-I made a classic Multi-layer Perceptron neural network and traind using the keras.tensorflow library it with the data the accuracy on this was suprisingly great.
+Built a simple Multi-layer Perceptron neural network and traind it using the keras.tensorflow library it with the data the accuracy on this was suprisingly great.

-### *Accuracy : 96%*
+### *Accuracy : 97%*
 ![tensorboard1](readme-assets/accuracy.jpg)

 ### *Loss : 0.05*